Handy Mandy in Oz: The characters

 Thompson later wrote a 48-line poem that provides an origin for Mandy, though this origin is inconsistent with the novel.
 In the poem, Mandy is an artificial and created being, made of "wood and tin...wire and cloth and plaster...."
 She was built as a sort of domestic robot to perform housework.
 The novel, in contrast, clearly indicates that Mandy, despite her inanimate parts, comes from a race of seven-handed people.

 The principal villain, the Wizard Wutz, is another unusual character for Oz: a handsome, smooth, graceful but pure-evil villain who commands a hierarchical organization of subversives, with planted spies in positions of power all over the land of Oz, and a systematic collective strategy for overthrowing the government.

 Ruggedo the Gnome King makes his last appearance in the Oz-Canon of Forty here.
 It's very small, barely more than a cameo.
 He begins having been transformed into a jug (see Pirates in Oz) and ends transformed into a cactus.

+Reception

+The Vancouver Sun wrote, "You will want to read this book from cover to cover before you give it to some lucky boy or girl.
+The illustrations by John R. Neill are whimsically appropriate."
+The Indianapolis News agreed, saying, "Handy Mandy is one of [Thompson's] best books...
+The best of all Christmas presents for children."

+In the 1983 Dictionary of Literary Biography, Michael Patrick Hearn was less than impressed, writing, "In her last Oz books, Thompson wildly stretched her imaginative powers, at times risking loss of the child's perspective...
+The seven-armed goat girl of Handy Mandy in Oz is certainly one of the oddest and thus one of the least sympathetic heroines in juvenile literature."